artem-kuskov/ConsoleMatrixProcessing/README.md

 Where:

 **path**:                  Path to the directory with files contained matrix operation data.
 Result files will be saved to the same path.

 **help**:                  Command to show this help info.

-**parallelism**=*number*:  Maximum number of parallel threads using for processing.
+**parallelism**=*number*:  Maximum number of parallel threads are used for processing.
 Default parallelism=4.

 **buffer**=*number*:       Maximum number of batches in memory.
 Default buffer=100.